-Worm reefs are the product of the building action of two species: the gastropod mollusc vermetid Dendropoma (Novastoa) petraeum (Monterosato, 1982) and the encrusting Rhodophycea Neogoniolithon brassica-florida (Harvey) (Setchell and Mason 1943).
+Such reefs are the products of the building action of two species: the vermetid gastropod mollusk Dendropoma (Novastoa) petraeum (Monterosato, 1982) and the encrusting Rhodophycea Neogoniolithon brassica-florida (Harvey) (Setchell and Mason 1943).

-From the description of the Sicilian reefs and the data present in the literature, it is possible to define a general structure model, along which the different components are distributed, according to a transverse transect from the coast towards the sea (Chemello et al. 1990; Chemello 2009):
+From the description of the Sicilian reefs and the data presented in the literature, it is possible to define a general structure model, along which the different components are distributed, according to a transverse transect from the coast towards the sea (Chemello et al. 1990; Chemello 2009):

+(i) A "proximal frame," which is a few centimeters thick and considered an upper marker of the reef, formed by the encrustations of two rhodophyceous algae, Neogoniolithon brassica-florida and Lithophyllum byssoides.

+There is also an encrustation of Dendropoma petraeum, referred to as the "inner rim," several centimeters thick and from a few centimeters to less than half a meter wide, depending on exposure to hydrodynamics.

+Fig. 11 Quaternary speleothems, one of the most peculiar geological aspects of the IdF: a part of a stalagmite surrounded by flowstones. b Coalescent stalagmites forming organ pipe structures; c mammillary calcite coating the roof of a cavity in the dolostones of Unit A. d Line drawning of the ray-crystals forming the mammillary structures in Fig. 11c

+Fig.12 Panoramic view of the "worm trottoir" along the eastern coast of $\mbox{Id} F$

-- (i) a "proximal frame", a few centimetres thick and considered an upper marker of the reef, formed by the encrustations of two rhodophyceous algae, Neogoniolithon brassica-florida and Lithophyllum byssoides. - an encrustation of Dendropoma petraeum, referred to as the "inner rim," several centimetres thick and from a few centimetres to less than half a meter wide, depending on exposure to hydrodynamics; - (ii) one or more depressions in the platform, called "cuvettes", with a diameter varying from a few decimetres to over a meter and a depth generally less than 50 cm; - (iii) an "outer edge", consisting of a thick encrustation of Dendropoma, sometimes more than 40 cm wide and 50 cm thick, very articulated and fissured, which represents the actual active portion of the platform, expanding outward and upward; - (iv) an "infralittoral belt" of Cystoseira amentaceous var. stricta, placed inferiorly to the outer margin of the platform.
+(ii) One or more depressions in the platform, called "cuvettes," with a diameter varying from a few decimeters to over a meter and a depth generally less than 50 cm.

+(iii) An "outer edge," consisting of a thick encrustation of Dendropoma, sometimes more than 40 cm wide and 50 cm thick, very articulated and fissured, which represents the actual active portion of the platform, expanding outward and upward.

-Therefore, a typical worm platform shows an articulated zonation between the lower mesolittoral and upper infralittoral planes (sensu Pérès and Picard 1964) and settles only on rocky coasts with increasingly less impressive formations depending on the rock substrate.
-In decreasing order of importance: calcarenites, limestones, dolomites, basalts and flysch (Chemello 1989; Chemello et al. 1990).
-However, the presence of an abrasion platform is the fundamental condition for the formation of a worm reef.
+(iv) An "infralittoral belt" of Cystoseira amentaceous var. stricta, placed inferior to the outer margin of the platform.
+Therefore, a typical vermetid platform shows an articulated zonation between the lower mesolittoral and upper infralit-toral planes (sensu Pérès and Picard 1964) and settles only on rocky coasts with increasingly less impressive formations depending on the rock substrate.
+They are in decreasing order of importance: calcarenites, limestones, dolomites, basalts, and flysch (Chemello 1989; Chemello et al. 1990).
+However, the presence of an abrasional platform is the fundamental prerequisite for the formation of a vermetid reef.

-The worm reef observed at IdF runs mainly along the east coast and is only a few meters wide (Fig. 12).
+The vermetid reef observed at IdF runs mainly along the east coast and is only a few meters wide (Fig. 12).
 Components including the inner edge, couvette, and outer edge can be distinguished.